huggingface/diffusers/examples/advanced_diffusion_training/README_flux.md

 > 💡 This example follows some of the techniques and recommended practices covered in the community derived guide we made for SDXL training: [LoRA training scripts of the world, unite!](https://huggingface.co/blog/sdxl_lora_advanced_script).
 > As many of these are architecture agnostic & generally relevant to fine-tuning of diffusion models we suggest to take a look 🤗

-[DreamBooth](https://arxiv.org/abs/2208.12242) is a method to personalize text2image models like flux, stable diffusion given just a few(3~5) images of a subject.
+[DreamBooth](https://arxiv.org/abs/2208.12242) is a method to personalize text-to-image models like flux, stable diffusion given just a few(3~5) images of a subject.

 LoRA - Low-Rank Adaption of Large Language Models, was first introduced by Microsoft in [LoRA: Low-Rank Adaptation of Large Language Models](https://arxiv.org/abs/2106.09685) by *Edward J. Hu, Yelong Shen, Phillip Wallis, Zeyuan Allen-Zhu, Yuanzhi Li, Shean Wang, Lu Wang, Weizhu Chen*
 In a nutshell, LoRA allows to adapt pretrained models by adding pairs of rank-decomposition matrices to existing weights and **only** training those newly added weights.
 This has a couple of advantages: